-EA WARNING CARD Event: Date: Person Responsible: WARNING CARD Extract from the National Jumping Rules Offence: (Please tick one) Abuse of Horse A Yellow Warning Card may be issued by an EA Level 2 and Level 3 Judges for the offence of a less serious nature at Events.
+EA WARNING CARD WARNING CARD Extract from the National Jumping Date: Rules Person Responsible: EQUESTRIAN AUSTRALIA Offence: (Please tick one) Abuse of Horse Incorrect Behaviour Dangerous Riding specify A Yellow Warning Card may be issued by an EA Level 2 and Level 3 Judges for the offence of a less serious nature at Events.
 See Article 240.1 in the National Jumping Rules and Article 240 in the FEI Jumping rules.
-The EA Official should deliver it personally to the Rider together with an explanation as to why it is being issued and the possible consequences of any further offences being committed.
-In the case of riders being under the age of 18 years, a Parent/Guardian must be present.
+The EA Official should deliver it personally to the Rider together with an explanation as to why it is being issued and the possible Officials Name: consequences of any further offences being committed.
+In the case of riders being under the age of 18 years, a Officials Jurisdiction: Parent/Guardian must be present.
 The receipt of a Yellow Warning Card suspends any penalty until a new offence takes place.
-A Rider receiving two Yellow Warning Cards within a 12 month period for the same offence will incur an automatic disqualification from competition for two months, from the date of the second offence.
-There will be no right of Appeal.
+A Rider receiving two Yellow Warning Cards within a 12 month period for the same offence will incur an Signature of Official: automatic disqualification from competition for two months, from the date of the second offence.
+There will be no right Signature of Person Responsible: of Appeal.